 7. Term.
 This agreement shall terminate on the date one year from the date hereof.

 8. Governing Law and Arbitration.
-THIS AGREEMENT AND THE RIGHTS AND DUTIES OF THE PARTIES ARISING OUT OF THIS AGREEMENT SHALL BE GOVERNED BY AND CONSTRUED, ENFORCED AND PERFORMED IN ACCORDANCE WITH THE LAWS OF THE STATE OF TEXAS, WITHOUT REGARD TO PRINCIPLES OF CONFLICTS OF LAW.
-THE PARTIES AGREE THAT THIS AGREEMENT SHALL BE ACCEPTED AND FORMED IN THE STATE OF TEXAS.
-Any dispute relating to this agreement shall be resolved by binding, self-administered arbitration pursuant to the Commercial Arbitration Rules of the American Arbitration Association ("AAA") and all such proceedings shall be subject to the Federal Arbitration Act.
-A single arbitrator shall be selected under the expedited rules of the AAA.
+THIS AGREEMENT AND THE RIGHTS AND DUTIES OF THE PARTIES ARISING OUT OF THIS AGREEMENT SHALL BE GOVERNED BY AND CONSTRUED, ENFORCED AND PERFORMED IN ACCORDANCE WITH THE LAWS OF THE STATE OF NEW YORK, WITHOUT REGARD TO PRINCIPLES OF CONFLICTS OF LAW.
+THE PARTIES AGREE THAT THIS AGREEMENT SHALL BE ACCEPTED AND FORMED IN THE STATE OF NEW YORK.

 9. Miscellaneous.